andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 **Generally, we should not be concerned with threading in JavaScript, cause threads are implemented and managed by the Runtime Environment itself and it is done differently in each RE.
 For us, most of the time when we work with asynchronous code, it doesn't matter whether the new thread is created or not, cause a) it is considered an internal implementation detail and b) no matter what, everything eventually ends up in a Queue and is handled by the Event Loop.**

-**So, any async code executes either in parallel thread (like `fs.readFile()`) or in the same main thread but after all sync code has been fully executed (like `setTimeout`).
+**So, any async code executes either in a parallel thread (like `fs.readFile()`) or in the same main thread but after all sync code has been fully executed (like `setTimeout`).
 In both ways, the async callback is always put into the Queue i.e. the result of execution of any async code is eventually always handled by the Event Loop.
-Thus in most cases there is no need to think about threads and about whether some function/method executes in separate thread or not.**
+Thus in most cases, there is no need to think about threads and about whether some function/method executes in a separate thread or not.**

 Nevertheless, it's useful to understand things at least one layer deeper than we usually need, so let's continue.